TARIFFS

 industry

-Tariffs is one of the ways that government have traditionally protected their domestic auto manufacturing and parts industries from cheaper imports.
+Tariffs are one of the ways that government have traditionally protected their domestic auto manufacturing and parts industries from cheaper imports.

 The point being that the federal government might want a Free Trade situation with Korea for larger purposes that benefit the country as a whole, but Ontario, which is the center of the automotive industry has had a disadvantage in the auto business with Korea.